uci-inf-133/a1-personal-website-amoy9909/readme.txt

 1. How many assignment points do you believe you completed (replace the *'s with your numbers)?

 */13
-- */1 Readme
+- 1/1 Readme
-- */2 Basic HTML content
+- 2/2 Basic HTML content
-- */2 Basic CSS styling
+- 2/2 Basic CSS styling
-- */2 Advanced feature
+- 2/2 Advanced feature
-- */3 Responsive layout
+- 3/3 Responsive layout
-- */1 Passes validation checks
+- 1/1 Passes validation checks
-- */2 Embraces spirit of the assignment
+- 2/2 Embraces spirit of the assignment

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+Titles, headers, alt text, images, buttons, text entry, links, forms

 (b) CSS features
+Centering, floating button

 (c) Advanced features
+Floating button

 3. How long, in hours, did it take you to complete this assignment?
+4-5 hours

-4. What online resources did you consult when completing this assignment? (list specific URLs)
+4. What online resources did you consult when completing this assignment? (list specific URLs) https://codepen.io/androidcss/pen/yOopGp -> used this in addition to what was provided in class for creating the button itself

 5. What classmates or other individuals did you consult as part of this assignment?
-What did you discuss?
+What did you discuss? n/a

 6. Is there anything special we need to know in order to run your code?
+Had problems with images in validator because my images are from my personal computer, they are not hosted publically.